fercof87/fercof87/README.md

 <p align="justify">
   Hello! 👋 I'm Fernando Gabriel Cofone 🤵, an Information Technology Engineer recently graduated 👨‍🎓 from the Data Science bootcamp.<br><br>
   With over 10 years of experience in the field of Information Technology (IT), I've held diverse roles, ranging from Analyst Programmer to Project Manager.<br><br>
-  My analytical and proactive approach has led me to develop a passion for statistics, data, and their manipulation.
-I'm on a journey to evolve as a Data Engineer and MLOps Engineer, engaging in challenging and disruptive projects that allow me to apply and expand my skills.<br><br>
+  My analytical and proactive approach has led me to develop a passion for statistics 📊, data, and their manipulation.
+I'm on a journey to evolve as a Data Engineer 🔧 and MLOps Engineer 🤖, engaging in challenging and disruptive projects that allow me to apply and expand my skills.<br><br>
   Furthermore, I have a strong calling for leadership and project management.
 I thrive on challenges and lead teams to success 🌟. <br>
 </p>